mrmelonson/zelenyy_blog/_posts/2022-06-06-Homelab-Part1-Hardware.md

 ## Conclusion

 So that concludes the tour of the hardware that makes up my home network.
 In the next part I will talk about the operating systems I use and the services I host on my network.
-Until then, enjoy this picture of my networking setup.
+Until then, enjoy this picture of my network setup.
 You might also notice the blue computer case and another raspberry pi, the case is empty and the other raspberry pi is for a future project

 ![Custom built server](/img/2022-06-06-Homelab-Part1-Hardware/setup.jpg)